WE ARE NOMURA

 Keiko Tokita

 Graduated from the Faculty of Letters.
-Perhaps because she grew up watching her father, a craftsman who made Japanese-style lighting fixtures, she has loved making things since she was a child.
-Although she began to have an interest in interior design during her university years, after graduation she got a job in sales at an apparel manufacturer.
-She became interested in store displays and moved to an interiors company.
-She joined NOMURA She has a curious personality.
-She is also the mother of one boy and one girl.
+Perhaps because she grew up watching her father, a craftsman who made Japanese-style lighting fixtures, she loved making things from a young age.
+Although she first became interested in interior design during her university years, after graduating she got a job as a salesperson at an apparel manufacturer.
+However, she became interested in store displays and moved to an interiors company.
+She joined NOMURA Co.,Ltd. She has a curious personality and is the mother of one boy and one girl.

 Related Links